|

 symposium on "Patents for Dot-coms"

-for the MIT Enterprise Forum of NYC in April 2000.
+for the MIT Enterprise Forum of NYC in April 2000, and organized and spoke at a

 To put a personal arc on this